cdens/AXCPprocessor/README.md

 # **AXCP Processor**

+#THIS CODE IS STILL IN DEVELOPMENT AND NOT YET READY FOR USE- CHECK BACK SOON :)

 ## Overview
 The AXCP Processor can reprocess AXCP audio (WAV) files via command line, outputting a file containing AXCP signal data (signal level, peak frequency) and observed temperature versus depth.